johschneitech/100-Days-of-Coding/README.md

 # 100-Days-of-Coding
-This will follow my friend and I doing the Udemy 100 Days of Code - The Complete Python Pro Bootcamp for 2021 course together
+This repository will follow  and reflect the progress that my friend and I are making doing the Udemy 100 Days of Code
+- The Complete Python Pro Bootcamp for 2021 course together